anshulsamar/anshulsamar.github.io/_texts/psych103.md

 meet weekly to debrief their experiences and have more intimate discussions.
 Every unit consists of mandatory readings and reflections.
-Students go on walks together and are required to meet one on one with someone who isn't part of their group.
+Students go on walks together and are required to meet one on one with someone who identifies with another group.

 There are 4 units, 10 weeks, 20 class meetings, and countless conversations.
-Many continue on until the night as students leave to the bike racks and head back to their dorms.
+Many continue into the night as students leave to the bike racks and head back to their dorms.

 Students learn.
-They have to.
-The process is built this way - exhilarating and often, painful.
+A lot.
+The process is built this way - exhilarating and painful.
 The students on the outside sit circled around, listening to the fishbowl of 10 - 15 students.
 These are students who talk like them, look like them, and act just like them, but whose life stories and experiences